Keloo/dreamcraft.io/_posts/2019-12-04-swiftui-shapes.md

   - guide
   - apple
 hero: https://dreamcraft.io/assets/img/whiteRectangle.png
-overlay: pink
+overlay: red
 published: true
 ---
-In SwiftUI shapes a small 2D pieces that can be used to draw views.
+In SwiftUI, shapes are small 2D pieces that can be used to draw views.
 SwiftUI provides us with the following shapes: circle, ellipse, capsule, rectangle, rounded rectangle.
 In the following example, we will see an example of each shape.
 <!–-break-–>
 ```swift
 struct ShapesExample: View {